Street names in Barcelona: Franco's dictatorship

-Most of the streets of the Porciolista era arose from the creation of large housing estates, such as Montbau (1958-1961), Southwest Besós (1959-1960) or Canyelles (1974).
+Most of the streets of the Porciolista era arose from the creation of large housing estates, such as Montbau (1958–1961), Southwest Besòs (1959–1960) or Canyelles (1974).
 The streets of Montbau were baptized with names alluding to the arts: Architecture, Sculpture, Painting, Ceramics, Music, Poetry, Dance, Song, Pantomime, Mime, Lyric, Rhythm, Harmony, Muses; or artists, such as Vayreda, Sorolla, Roig Solé, Clarà Ayats, Benlliure, Puig i Cadafalch, Domènech i Montaner, Arquitecto Martorell, Zuloaga, and Zurbarán.

 In the Southwest of the Besós some of the streets were named after cities in Occitania and Northern Catalonia: Béziers, Carcasona, Foix, Muret, Narbona, Pau, Perpiñán, Prades, Tarbes, and Toulouse.
 Others from Italian localities: Alcamo, Benevento, Cáller, Catania, Marsala, Messina, Oristán, Otranto, Palermo, Salerno, Sácer, Tarento, and Trapani.
 Finally, several were dedicated to Greece and surrounding countries: Albania, Chipre, Constantinopla, Epiro, Rodas, Croya, and Tesalia.

 In Canyelles, the streets were dedicated to literary figures: Antonio Machado, Federico García Lorca, Miguel Hernández, Juan Ramón Jiménez, Miguel de Unamuno, Isabel de Villena, Ignasi Agustí, and Carles Soldevila; also one to the Chilean singer Víctor Jara.

 Between 1958 and 1965 the Zona Franca, an industrial sector located between the mountain of Montjuïc, the port and the Llobregat River, was urbanized.
 Its main thoroughfare is the Passeig de la Zona Franca, which is part of the Ronda del Mig.
-Many of the streets in this area were named with letters — for the north-south direction - and numbers — east-west direction.
+Many of the streets in this area were named with letters — for the north-south direction – and numbers — east-west direction.
 Several other streets were baptized with names related to industry: Steel, Iron, Aluminum, Nickel, Mercury, Cobalt, Lead, Tin, Copper, Bronze, Platinum, Uranium, Blast Furnaces, Fire, Energy, Foundry, Mining, Mechanics, Metallurgy, Physics, Chemistry, Mathematics, Engines, Anvil, Die and Chisel.
 A sector of the Free Zone near the port was named in 1994 after seas, oceans and straits: Atlantic, Arctic, Antarctic, Indian, Yellow Sea, Red Sea, Aral, Martinique, Suez, Malacca, Hormuz, and Dardanelles.
 Also located there is the main wholesale market of the city, Mercabarna, which is divided into several streets, the main one of which is the calle Mayor de Mercabarna, while the rest is divided into streets named according to their direction, Longitudinal or Transversal, plus a number.

 In some cases, the naming of new streets was left to the whim of an official, such as a sector of the Carmelo neighborhood, whose streets were baptized in 1959 with names of towns in Guadalajara because the official had been made to memorize them as a child: thus, the Plaza Pastrana and the streets Sacedón, Trillo, Jadraque, Sigüenza, and Cifuentes.
 Also in 1959 the Plaza de Alfonso el Sabio was created, dedicated to King Alfonso X of Castile.